54ba/reservation_system/README.md

 <div align="center">

-> Cinema tickets POS (poin of sale) running on NGINX/https using VueJS, Laravel and docker
+> Cinema tickets POS (point of sale) running on NGINX/https using VueJS, Laravel and docker

 </div>